sofiia-samigulina/sofiia-samigulina/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Sofiia, graduated Bachelor at the Technical university of Kosice, Slovakia.
-My main tech stack is Python, SQL and basic machine learning.
-I am seeking for full-time positions in Data Analytics and junior Data Engineering.
+I'm Sofiia.
+Data analyst with a BSc in Informatics from the Technical University of Kosice, 2026 and a background in marketing.

+Hands-on project experience with SQL, PostgreSQL, Google Big Query, Power BI, Python and relational data modeling.
+Worked with marketing performance metrics, including CTR, CPC and CPA, and used data to support budget allocation decisions.